There is no secret about my passion for independent businesses. Even if “local” means to be miles away from Birmingham, where I live.

 4 – Marmalade by Homecrafts.
 It’s the literal translation of a local product.
 You get what you see!
 No website, just an address in Par and the idea of finding the purest marmalade ever.
 Brilliant!

 5 – Cornish Lust (Nevek and Strawberry flavours) by Cornish Cream.
-No needs to instruction.
+No need for instruction.
 It’s just another successful family business that is on market for some generations.
 Both Lust bottles were bought as a present to two dearest friends.
 And I confess I should bring some more to myself.
 Next time!

-PS: I have bought a tea towel for my mom (the blue one on the picture above) .
+PS: I have bought a tea towel for my mom (the blue one in the picture above) .
 No labels.
 So I have no idea who made it.

 The Little Book of Cornwall was brought in a little shop in Polruan before taking my ferry to Fowey.
 But you can find it online or everywhere, really.

 Shop: Cornish Delights, Looe.
-Together with Nanna`s both gorgeous family run business quality products such as our homemade traditional Cornish Fudge and a selection of the very popular and collectable Charlie Bears, since 1968.
+Together with Nanna`s gorgeous family-run business quality products such as our homemade traditional Cornish Fudge and a selection of the very popular and collectable Charlie Bears, since 1968.

 Strawberry fudge, candy pebbles, and other types of chopped rocks were my selection in this shop.
 It’s all about sweets.

 Shop: Eden Project, Par.
 How to explain the shop at Eden Project?
 It has a concept.
 That is the reason everything there is so awesome there.